These 19 State Parks In Northern California Will Knock Your Socks Off

 Northern California is the go-to destination for state parks.
-Whether you’re hungry for a hike in the woods, kayaking along a lazy river, or fishing for a hungry camping posse, there’s more to whet your appetite in our part of the state than we can list.
-When it comes to state parks to visit in Northern California, there are so many that you might feel a bit overwhelmed with all of your options.
+Whether you're hungry for a hike in the woods, kayaking along a lazy river, or fishing for a hungry camping posse, there's more to whet your appetite in our part of the state than we can list.
+When it comes to the best state parks in Northern California, there are so many that you might feel a bit overwhelmed with all of your options.

 Waterfalls, dense redwood forests, white water rafting, and magical trails along the Pacific Ocean mean there’s no reason you should ever say you have nothing to do when you live out here.
 Take a peek at 19 of our favorite state parks to visit in Northern California, but be nice!
 We purposely excluded a few of the bullies on the block like Yosemite and Point Reyes.
 We want you to open your eyes and expand your horizon.

 Not only can you get your fill of a gorgeous northern California state park, this one has its very own mission to peruse.
-FYI - The mission is situated adjacent to the San Andreas Fault, and has suffered damage from numerous earthquakes.
+FYI - The mission is situated adjacent to the San Andreas Fault and has suffered damage from numerous earthquakes.

 Five miles of streamside and lake shoreline, plus a portion of Lake Britton are what you'll see at this beautiful state park in northern California.
 But, the cherry on top would be the 129 ft.
 Burney Falls.
 It's not the highest or the largest waterfall, but it could be the most beautiful.